muditha-silva/lambda-proxy-service/README.md

 APIGateway proxied the contents of the client’s HTTPS request to Lambda function for execution.
 Those contents include request metadata, request headers, and the request body.

-Following shows a sample a proxed request for the resource `/v1/employee` `POST` operation.
+Following shows a sample a proxed request for the resource `/v1/employee` for the `POST` operation.

 ```
 {